In Europe, Goldman letter deepens banks' trust deficit

 In Britain, bank bosses like Barclays Chief Executive Bob Diamond have tried a shift in tactics.
 Diamond caused an outcry in early 2011 by telling politicians the time for remorse over banks’ role in the financial crisis was over.

-By November, Diamond was explaining how banks helped small businesses, using a speech to give colorful examples of ice cream makers and surgical blade manufacturers.
+By November, Diamond was explaining how banks helped small businesses, using a speech to give colourful examples of ice cream makers and surgical blade manufacturers.

 The toughest challenge is explaining bankers’ pay.

 So far, changes to bonus structures have come about only after pressure from regulators, as have greater disclosures on pay packages.
-Arguments in defense of high pay, meanwhile, have mainly centered on very defensive ones, with banks arguing that key staff would leave to go elsewhere, or, in the case of Britain, that the country’s tax take would suffer.
+Arguments in defence of high pay, meanwhile, have mainly centred on very defensive ones, with banks arguing that key staff would leave to go elsewhere, or, in the case of Britain, that the country’s tax take would suffer.

 The UK financial industry contributed 63 billion pounds to British taxes in the 2010/11 financial year, data from the City of London Corporation and PricewaterhouseCoopers shows, but such statistics do little to convince people living outside London.